skrysmanski/devlog/content/articles/cpp-cli/passing-native-pointers/index.md

 }
 ```

 This should be pretty straight forward.
-Additionaly you need to add the project "NativeLib" to the include and library directories of "ManagedProviderLib".
+Additionally you need to add the project "NativeLib" to the include and library directories of "ManagedProviderLib".

 Here's the final project structure: